yKubilay/yKubilay/README.md

 I'm a Graduate Software Engineer with a Bachelor's in Information Systems and Software Engineering from Østfold University College (HIOF).

-I'm currently focused on backend development, diving deeper into:
+I'm currently focusing on backend development, diving deeper into:

 - 🛠️ Golang
 - ☁️ AWS Cloud Services